-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 In addition, Dr. Oliver said the hospitalization numbers are based on discharge info reported by hospital claims, which results in the number being a cumulative number from throughout the crisis — not the number of people hospitalized at any given moment.

-On the other hand, the VHHA numbers are based on a current census from hospitals, which provides a separate data set from the VDH information.
+are based on a current census from hospitals, which provides a separate data set from the VDH information.

 Gov. Northam, when asked if we will be sending supplies, like ventilators, to New York or other hot spots, as some states have done, said Virginia is working with other state governors and federal leadership to track inventory needed.